 Pinewoods Group Camp offers four large sites (A, B, C and D) that accommodate up to 40 people and 20 vehicles per site.
 The Pinewoods campground has pit toilets near the sites and a shower house with flush toilets in the center of the campground.
 Electricity is not available on the campsites.
 Pinewoods group camp is open for camping from April 1 through the Wednesday before deer gun hunting season.
-This campground is off of County Highway ZZ in Dousman.
+This campground is on Waterville Rd. in the town of Ottawa.
 Campers must check in at the Ottawa Lake contact station off Hwy ZZ in Dousman.

 Hickory Woods group camp at Whitewater Lake campground